astrion-coder/cohort-seven/projects/reth-state-tiering.md

 * **Uncertainty about Parameters**: [EIP-8188](https://eips.ethereum.org/EIPS/eip-8188) and [EIP-8295](https://eips.ethereum.org/EIPS/eip-8295) are very new EIPs and plenty of constant parameters like `blocks_per_period` and `inactive_min_age` are still TBD.
 Without those parameters, a lot of sample experimentation is necessary to figure out which are the optimal values for those parameters.

-## Goal of the project

-Success looks like:

 ## Goal of the Project

 Success looks like: